Clare Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-Leasehold properties in Clare with over one hundred years unexpired on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges justify it.
+Leasehold properties in Clare with in excess of 100 years unexpired on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges merit it.

 Lender Requirement